RaijmakersH/az900-labs/Instructions/Walkthroughs/11-Create a VM with the CLI.md

     - File Share: Create a new one and name it cloudshellfileshare

-# Task 2: Use CLI to create a virtual machine (10 min)
+# Task 2: Use CLI to create a virtual machine

 In this task, we will use Azure CLI to create a resource group and a virtual machine.